-Contribution rates for the employer and its covered employees are established and may be amended by the SCERA Board of Retirement (and then shall be adopted by the County Board of Supervisors).
+Contribution rates for the employer and its covered employees are established and may be amended by the SCERA Board of Retirement (and then shall be adopted by the governing bodies of participating employers).
 The contribution rates are determined based on the benefit structure established by the employer.
 Plan A members are required to contribute between approximately 7% and 15% of their annual covered salary, and the member's particular rate is based upon age at entry into the System.
 Plan B members are required to contribute a flat rate as calculated by the actuary.